SmritiManikand/ODD2023---Datascience---Ex-02/README.md

 # Ex02-Outlier
-You are given bhp.csv which contains property prices in the city of banglore, India.
+You are given bhp.csv which contains property prices in the city of bangalore, India.
 You need to examine price_per_sqft column and do following,

 (1) Remove outliers using IQR